oudeismetis/oudeis/content/blog/2021/spark-fixing-dtypes.md

 required consuming the last X months of data.
 Asking Spark to ingest all of that at once would often result in a schema mismatch error due to a change event.
 Waiting months for the data to clear out was not an option.

-So...I wrote what would eventually become the core feature of a pip installable python library focused on solving problems where
+So. . .I wrote what would eventually become the core feature of a pip installable python library focused on solving problems where
 Spark code meets other systems (S3, Postgres, API network calls, etc).

 The crown jewel of that library was a Spark load function that would detect a schema change, find it, load in the data before and